Boeing Delays Launch Of Long-Haul Jet As 737 Max Crisis Remains The Focus

 Ron Epstein, a Bank of America analyst who tracks Boeing, said the new plane is expected to have the ability to fly longer distances than the current longest nonstop flight, from Newark to Singapore, a more than 18-hour journey.

-But Epstein told NPR that problems associated with the 737 MAX crashes have "taken up much of Boeing's bandwidth" as the company's earnings have dropped and federal regulators bear down.
+But Epstein told NPR that problems associated with the 737 Max crashes have "taken up much of Boeing's bandwidth" as the company's earnings have dropped and federal regulators bear down.

 Customer demand for long flights has been weak in recent months, Epstein said, which is likely playing into the company's decision to not make pushing out the plane a top priority.